rossi1/musicstore/README.md

 # musicstore

-A sample project of me learning how to use golang to build web services
+A sample project using golang to build web services